 The superconducting transition can also be observed through magnetic measurements such as VSM (vibrating sample magnetometry), SQUID magnetometry, A/C susceptibility, and other measurements.
 Lake Shore makes a wide variety of open and closed-cycle cryostats that can be used with instruments from other vendors for these purposes.

 The transition temperature of most high-Tc materials can be increased through the application of pressure to the sample.
 Diamond anvil cells (DACs) are commonly used for this purpose.
-In fact, the current world record on the highest transition temperature was achieved using a DAC.
+In fact, the current world record for the highest transition temperature was achieved using a DAC.
 Commercially available DACs come in a wide variety of configurations.
 Lake Shore offers special cryostats and sample holders specially configured to interface with DACs from several popular vendors.
 Please refer to the DAC section in the applications area of the website for more details.

 Determining the structure of High-Tc materials at low temperature is of great importance in characterizing and understanding these materials.
 Lake Shore offers custom cryostats for use in neutron scattering, x-ray diffraction, and other techniques.

 High-Tc materials are also fabricated in thin films.
 Surface studies of these thin films are also of great interest.
 Lake Shore makes cryostats for use in STM, SEM, AFM, and other applications.
 Please refer to the applications section of the website for more information.

 Existing designs include: